June Keithley

 June Emelie Keithley-Castro (March 10, 1947 – November 24, 2013) was a Filipina actress and broadcast journalist.

 Early life

-Castro was born to a Cebuano mother and an American father.
-She studied at St. Paul College, where she was mentored by James B. Reuter.
+Castro was born to a Filipina mother from Cebu and an American father.
+She studied at St. Paul College in Manila, where she was mentored by James B. Reuter.
 She married broadcaster Angelo Castro Jr. in 1973 and the couple had three children: Diego, an actor and anchor of UNTV, Gabriella, and Angelica.

 Acting career

 Prior to becoming a journalist, Castro had a television and film career.
-She was part of the cast in the defunct ABS-CBN comedy-gag show Super Laff-In from 1969 until 1972.
+She was part of the cast in the ABS-CBN sketch comedy show Super Laff-In from 1969 until 1972.
 She appeared in several films, including Durog (1971), and Lunes, Martes, Miyerkules, Huwebes, Biyernes, Sabado, Linggo (1976).

 People Power Revolution

 During the People Power Revolution in late February 1986, Keithley continued her broadcasts at the radio station booth of DZRJ-AM in Santa Mesa, Manila where she, along with Father James Reuter, Felino Interia, and Charlie Frejas, set up Radyo Bandido, which was an alternative source for news on the uprising after government troops destroyed the transmitter of Church-owned Radio Veritas on 23 February.
 As soldiers failed to discover their whereabouts despite proximity to Malacañang Palace, Radyo Bandido helped sustain momentum for the revolt that ultimately toppled the dictatorship of President Ferdinand Marcos on 25 February.